paigeadelethompson/secure_surveillance/README.md

 However systemd-networkd is configured to lease from DHCP or self-assign and should even be reachable by self assigned address if mDNS is available.

 The cmdline.txt and authorized_keys (SSH) file live on separate partitions but both partitions are accessible from a Windows, MacOS, or Linux system.
+An SSH key is required for access and will need to be configured.

 ## TODO
 - OS boots, on QEMU and on a Raspi 3, this system needs to be put to the test and camera configuration is incomplete.